 Instructions

 • Mix.
-In the bowl of a freestanding mixer fitted with the dough hook attachment, or in a large bowl if mixing by hand, combine 4 cups All Purpose Flour, 2 tablespoon Sugar, 2 teaspoon Kosher salt, 1 tablespoon Instant Yeast , 1 teaspoon Baking powder, and 1 ½ cups Milk (slightly warm).
+In the bowl of a freestanding mixer fitted with the dough hook attachment, or in a large bowl if mixing by hand, combine 4 cups All Purpose Flour, 2 tbsp Sugar, 2 tsp Kosher salt, 1 tbsp Instant Yeast , 1 tsp Baking powder, and 1 ½ cups Milk (slightly warm).
 Mix on medium speed for about 5-6 minutes until you have a smooth pliable ball.

 • Rise.
 Rub a little olive oil over the top of the smooth dough ball, cover the bowl with a tea towel or plastic wrap, and let it rise until doubled in size, about 1 hour (2 hours if your kitchen is cold).

 • Topping.
-In a shallow baking dish or baking sheet, mix ½ cup Sesame seeds, 2 tablespoon Honey, and 1 tablespoon Hot water until the seeds are damp and sticky, but not clumpy.
+In a shallow baking dish or baking sheet, mix ½ cup Sesame seeds, 2 tbsp Honey, and 1 tbsp Hot water until the seeds are damp and sticky, but not clumpy.

 • Shape.
 After the dough has risen, punch it down and turn it out onto a lightly floured surface.
 Divide the dough into 6 equal pieces.
 Roll and stretch each piece into a 12" (30cm) log.
 If the dough is too stiff, you will need to let it relax for 5 minutes while you stretch.
 This will help relax the gluten.
 Attach the ends together to form a ring.